Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 What symptoms around the belly button after laparoscopic surgery should prompt medical attention?

-If you experience persistent swelling, discharge, severe pain, or unusual redness around the belly button site post-surgery, it’s important to seek medical advice promptly.
-These signs could indicate infection or other complications requiring treatment.
+If you experience persistent swelling, discharge, fever, severe pain, or unusual redness around the belly button site after surgery, it’s important to seek medical advice promptly.
+These signs could indicate infection or another complication requiring treatment.

 How can I care for my belly button after laparoscopic surgery to ensure proper healing?